-Missing pets Lost and strays animals Animal rescue If your pet is lost or missing, please contact Shire rangers.
+Missing pets Lost and stray animals Animal rescue If your pet is lost or missing, please contact Shire rangers.
 They run the Shire pound and pick up animals that have been found wandering or receive animals that have been found by community members and handed in.
 If you have found a lost or stray animal, please report or hand it over to a Shire ranger who will check for a microchip and hold onto the animal until it can be returned to an owner.
 Saving Animals from Euthanasia Inc, known as SAFE Broome, works closely with local rangers, vets and other rescue groups throughout the state to help care for and rehome homeless, neglected and unwanted animals.
-To report missing, lost o To report missing, lost or stray animals, contact: Shire of Broome Rangers Phone: 08 9191 3456 SAFE Broome Email: broome@safe.org.au
+To report missing, lost o Shire of Broo Phone: 08 ome Rangers To volunteer, foster or provide an adoptive home, contact: SAFE Broome Email: broome@safe.org.au